How to get your license: Limousines

 - Fee – Check/money order payable to Department of Revenue.

-*Your application won’t be processed if the business owner and DBA/trade names are not exactly the same on these 3 documents.
+*Your application may be delayed if the business owner and DBA/trade names are not the same, or very similar, on all the documents.

 Apply for your license